 The CBD industry has exploded in 2019 as a result of the 2018 Farm Bill, and estimates are that cannabis will be a $22B dollar industry by 2026.
 While legislation has softened for cannabis companies, the industry is widely unregulated and the products available to consumers can vary greatly in quality and effectiveness.
-Organic CBD products are no doubt a better quality product than their non-organic counterparts, and many believe them to be more effective.
+Organic CBD products are no doubt a better quality products than their non-organic counterparts, and many believe them to be more effective.
 Here’s 4 things to consider when shopping for organic CBD:

 1. There’s no USDA organic certification available for cannabis companies at the moment.